-Don’t miss: Diagon Alley (and my favourite ride, Harry Potter and the Escape from Gringotts).
-Revenge of The Mummy, which is a very underrated ghost train-style rollercoaster and Jimmy Fallon’s Race Through New York.
-Many Brits won’t know who he is and so might not bother with this ride but it was a surprise hit for us.
-There are a few in-jokes during the pre-show but the actual attraction (a simulator style ride) is brilliant.
-We loved it.
+Don’t miss: Diagon Alley (and my favourite ride, Hagrid’s Amazing Creatures Motorcycle Adventure), Harry Potter and the Escape from Gringotts) and Revenge of The Mummy, which is a very underrated ghost train-style rollercoaster.
 All of these rides have a child swap.

 Don’t bother with: I’ll probably get in trouble for saying this, but ET Adventure.
 The ride, which is the only one to survive from when the park opened in 1990, is tediously slow and in dire need of an upgrade.
 Shrek 3D is another time-consuming one I wouldn’t bother with again.